Photo: Lisa Johansson

 Bring the Child’s Mind to Life – Play in the Snow

 There’s so much snow in Åre right now.
 And you should enjoy it, not just in the slopes.
 Make a snow cave, dig a bivouac, make snow angels, have Swedish fika in a snow pit or have a snowball fight (make sure to keep your distance) – the options are close to endless!
-Use your imagination or be inspired by Åre’s activity operators (scroll down in the link to find the operators) who offer ice sculpting, snow shoe hiking and more.
+Use your imagination or be inspired by Åre’s activity operators who offer ice sculpting, snow shoe hiking and more.
 Remember, we’re never too old to play.

 Celebrate Valentine’s Day ❤️

-While some may think this day is no more than a commercial stunt, we all really believe it’s a nice opportunity to show the people you love some extra appreciation.
+While some may think this day is no more than a commercial stunt, we could all use this day as a nice opportunity to show the people we love some extra appreciation.
 Eat something nice, surprise that special someone with a day at the spa, or just cosy-up in the lift.
 Do you have a hard time imagining what to do?
 Check out our Valentine’s Day Guide here.

 As the weather becomes a little milder and the days grow longer, February is a perfect time to visit some of the sights in and around Åre.
 Tännforsen is Sweden’s largest waterfall and a majestic sight, winter or summer.
-Ristafallet is a bit smaller but closer to Åre and also a very impressive sight.
+Ristafallet is a bit smaller but closer to Åre and also a very impressive sight as a frozen, natural ice sculpture this time of the year.
 Both waterfalls are easily assessable and well worth a visit.
 Don’t forget to pack some lunch!
 It’s a great thing to sit by the waterfall and eat.
-Make a lunch pack at home, using local Åre products of course, or bring something from one of Åre’s many restaurants and cafés.
+Make a lunch pack at home, using local Åre products of course, or bring something tasty from one of Åre’s many restaurants and cafés.

 Sleep in an Igloo

 This is a true nighttime adventure!
 Igloo Åre is located approximately 300 meters east of the VM8:an mountain station which means you don’t need to put your skis on to get there, but of course you can if you want to.
-Stay overnight in their igloos on beds made of snow (a reindeer fell and sleeping bag is included in the price), eat a five course dinner and take a bath under the night sky.
+Stay overnight in their igloos on beds of snow and made with reindeer fells and sleeping bags, eat a five course dinner and take a steaming warm bath under the dark winter sky.
 If you’re in luck, you might get a visit from some of the reindeer that wander around on Åreskutan.

 Take a break!

 Check into one of Åre’s spas.
 Enjoy the assortment of treatments, swim or heat up in a pool or sauna.
+Or treat yourself to a retreat with yoga, food that will make your body say thank you, and meditative touring skiing (like hiking but on skis) that will keep your thoughts here and now.
 Focus on relaxing, filling up with energy and increase your well-being for a while.

 Alpine Ski Touring